-- Unclaimed funds over three years old and over \$15.00 will be identified on an annual basis - 2.
+- 1. Unclaimed funds over three years old and over \$15.00 will be identified on an annual basis. - 2.
 For funds that have been unclaimed for at least a three-year period, a notice will be published once a week for two consecutive weeks in a newspaper of general circulation.
 The notice shall state the amount of money, the fund in which the money is held, and that the money will become the property of the City of Beaumont on a specific date (not less than 45 nor more than 60 days after the first publication).
 (Section 50051) - 3.
-Upon or prior to publication, a party of interest may file a claim for the funds with the Director.
+Upon or prior to publication, a party of interest may file a claim for the funds with the Finance Director.
 The claim (see attached) must contain the claimant's name, address, telephone number, amount, tax identification number and grounds for the claim, and must become the property of the City of Beaumont.
-The - Notwithstanding Section 50052, the Director of Finance Director may release the unclaimed funds to the depositor, their heir, beneficiary, or duly appointed representative if claimed prior to the date the funds become the property of the City of Beaumont and satisfactory proof has been submitted.
+The Finance Director can require additional information to help substantiate the claim and to establish the authority of the claimant to receive the funds.
+(Section 50052) - 4.
+Notwithstanding Section 50052, the Finance Director may release the unclaimed funds to the depositor, their heir, beneficiary, or duly appointed representative if claimed prior to the date the funds become the property of the City of Beaumont and satisfactory proof has been submitted.
 (Section 50025.5) - 5.
 When the unclaimed funds become the property of the City of Beaumont, 45 days and no more than 60 days after a published public notice, and are in a special fund, the City Council may transfer them to the General Fund.
 (Section 50053)